 What Housing Options Are Available to Exchange Students?

-As a Carlson School exchange student, you can choose from several different housing options.
-Most students live on campus in residence halls or apartments, but off-campus options are also available.
+As a Carlson School exchange student, you can choose to live in on-campus housing or off-campus housing.
+Most students live on campus in apartments, but off-campus options are also available.

 How to Apply for Housing: On-campus